NATIONAL YO-YO DAY

 - The National Yo-Yo Museum is located in Chico, California.

-- The term yo-yoing is also often used to describe a person fluctuating between two difficult decisions.
+- We often use the term yo-yoing to describe a person fluctuating between two difficult decisions.

-- Collectors often spend hundreds of dollars on rare, vintage, and retro yo-yos.
+- Collectors spend hundreds of dollars on rare, vintage, and retro yo-yos.

 Test your yo-yoing skills by trying as many yo-yo tricks as possible.
 Do you know how to do the pinwheel or walk the dog?
 Other ways to celebrate the day include: